·

 I tested it when traveling in Italy, Greece, PolandMalta, France, Mexico, Spain, El Salvador and the USA.

 Its wheels, while small, are surprisingly good and there’s no need to even lift the stroller over the curb or cobblestones.
 I’ve also driven through mud and gravel without any issues.
-It’s definitely sturdier than some other travel strollers that are actually heavier, like Joolz Aer or Bugaboo Butterfly.
+It’s sturdier than some other travel strollers that are actually heavier, like Joolz Aer or Bugaboo Butterfly.

 It’s the only travel stroller that doesn’t fall backward with a diaper bag or another stroller hanging from it (Yoyo Connect) – even without a baby sitting in the stroller.